helenaskagerlid/webshop-assignment-js/README.md

 ## About

 This webshop was a individual project we did in our Introduction Course in Javascript (JS).
 The assigment was to learn the basics in JS by creating a webshop from an imagined client.
-The client had specific requierments that we were supposed to able to deliver to them.
+The client had specific requierments that we were expected to deliver to them.
 Over the course of 4 weeks I created this webshop.

 ## Link to the project